 National Anti-Doping Organisation: The entity(ies) designated by each country as possessing the primary authority and responsibility to adopt and implement anti-doping rules, direct the collection of Samples, the management of test results, and the conduct of hearings at the national level.
-If this designation has not been made by the competent public authority(ies), the entity shall be the country shall be the country National Olympic Committee or its designee.
+If this designation has not been made by the competent public authority(ies), the entity shall be the country's National Olympic Committee or its designee.